In-Person Q&As and Events

 Requests for holds will be accepted in two phases during the pre-nom period:

-A maximum of 4 national virtual Q&A events per title are allowed during the pre-nom period.
+A maximum of 4 Q&As or special events per title between Los Angeles and New York are allowed during the pre-nom period.

 Rules on Holds